-CMS Should Support the Shift Towards Outcomes-Based Measurements in the Medicare Part D Program
+Support the Shift towards Outcomes-Based Measurements in Medicare Part D and MA Plans

-As the United States health care system begins the evolution from quantity and process-orientated payments to payment policies focused on rewarding higher quality and improved patient outcomes, AMCP urges CMS to support the shift towards outcomes-based measurements in the Medicare Part D program.
-Currently, most measurements used to assess quality in the Medicare Part D program are process measurements, which indicate what a health care provider does to maintain or improve health and typically reflect generally accepted recommendations for clinical practice.
-To align with the shift towards payment for value, however, measurements used to assess quality in the Medicare Part D program will need to shift to outcomes measurements which reflect the impact of the health care service or intervention on the health status of patients.
-To move the needle towards outcomes-based measurements, AMCP urges CMS to:
+As the United States health care system begins the evolution from quantity and processorientated payments to payment policies focused on rewarding higher quality and improved patient outcomes, AMCP urges CMMI to consider initiatives that shift the support toward effective outcomes based measurements in Medicare and Medicaid...
+For example, most measurements used to assess quality in the Medicare Part D and MA programs are process measurements, which indicate what a health care provider does to maintain or improve health and typically reflect generally accepted recommendations for clinical practice.
+To align with the shift towards payment for value, however, measurements used to assess quality in the Medicare